 - PG - Parental guidance

 Leah Purcell adapted the original short story by Henry Lawson into a play in 2016 and a novel in 2019.
+This is her debut feature film.

 Shot on location in Adaminaby, Snowy Mountains, the Monaro Plains and in Western Sydney.